Thousands rally in Houston to protest George Floyd’s death

 Protests have spread across the U.S., fueled by outrage over Floyd’s death, and years of violence against African Americans at the hands of police.
 On Friday, the white Minneapolis police officer who knelt on Floyd’s neck was arrested and charged with murder.

-About 100 chanting, placard-brandishing protesters marched through the streets of downtown Fort Worth, escorted by police, on Friday afternoon.
-Another 100 placard-bearing protesters massed in front of Dallas police headquarters to listen to community-activist speakers, also under the watchful eyes of police.
-Both demonstrations appeared peaceful, and there were no immediate reports of disturbances or arrests.

-At the end of the Houston rally, several hundred protesters left City Hall and marched along downtown streets, blocking traffic and at times stopping at different intersections to chant “no justice, no peace,” before heading to I-69.
+At the end of the rally, several hundred protesters left City Hall and marched along downtown streets, blocking traffic and at times stopping at different intersections to chant “no justice, no peace,” before heading to I-69.

 Acevedo said he welcomed the rally.